datapharmer/DeclarativeScheduler/README.md

-Credit:
+Credit:<br>
 Douglas for showing me the idea and for some of his code :) https://github.com/DouglasCAyers/sfdc-add-contacts-to-campaign-report-service

-Andy
+<br><br>
-For all of his work in the area.
+Andy For all of his work in the area.
 And for me to learn off soem of his code https://andyinthecloud.com/2016/02/28/dynamically-creating-flows-in-apex/